Kevin Nolan: Bolton Wanderers

 The following season, Nolan was part of the team who reached the FA Cup quarter-final, before being defeated by Arsenal at the Reebok Stadium.
 Bolton also progressed in the league, with a 1–1 draw with Portsmouth in the final game of the season, and Nolan's four league goals helping to secure UEFA Cup qualification for the first time in their history.
-The club reached the last 32 of the UEFA Cup the following season, with Nolan's goal in the first round defeat of Lokomotiv Plovdiv helping the club reach the group stages.
+The club reached the last 32 of the UEFA Cup the following season; Nolan's goal in the first round defeat of Lokomotiv Plovdiv helped them through the group stages.
 He scored the winner as the club overcame Zenit St. Petersburg 1–0 in the group stages, and a further nine in the league to help Bolton finish eighth, missing out on European qualification.

 The 2006–07 season saw Nolan take over from the departed Jay-Jay Okocha as club captain.
 His three league goals helped Bolton to again qualify for the UEFA Cup.
-Nolan's long throw-in set up a goal, which helped Bolton achieve a 2–2 draw away against German champions Bayern Munich, who dominated the match.
+Nolan's long throw-in set up a goal, which helped Bolton draw 2–2 away to German champions Bayern Munich, who dominated the match.
 Despite reaching the first knockout round, Bolton's league form suffered as they were pulled into a relegation fight, eventually finishing the season one point above the relegation zone in 16th.
 Nolan scored in the 2–0 win over Sunderland in May that virtually secured the club's Premier League status.

-Having made 323 league appearances for the club, in January 2009, Nolan began talks with representatives of Newcastle United over a move to the north-east club, following perceived criticism of his performances by some of the club's supporters.
+Having made 323 league appearances for the club, in January 2009 following perceived criticism of his performances by some of the club's supporters, Nolan began talks with representatives of Newcastle United over a move to the north-east club.